Micke-K/IntuneManagement/README.md

 * **Update (Preview):** This will update the existing object.

-  The update APIs does not support all the properties that the import API sdoes and object types behaves differently during update e.g. Settings for **Endpoint Security** objects will not be cleared.
+  The update APIs do not support all the properties that the import APIs do and object types behaves differently during update e.g. Settings for **Endpoint Security** objects will not be cleared.
 There is no API for removing settings, only adding.
 If a setting does not exist in the import file, the existing setting will be set to *Not Configured*. **Settings Catalog** replaces the whole settings property during update.

   This has been tested with all supported object types *except* Import Scripts (Shell), Android OEM Config and Apple Enrollment Types.